 - Or the coins are poorly stored and uncataloged

 Whatever you do, be sure to follow all guidelines set forth in directives.
-If directions include the a coin or coins not being removed from their present storage method, then by all means abide.
+If directions include the coin (or coins) not being removed from their present storage method, then by all means abide.
 However, if there are no such directives in place and you need an efficient and safe way to keep the coins you’re going through, here are some ideas:

 - Use inert plastic coin tubes to store large quantities of coins of similar denomination

-- Purchase a coin folder(s) or coin album(s) for organizing a run(s) of coins of the same design(s)
+- Purchase coin folders or coin albums for organizing runs of coins of the same designs

-- House presently unpackaged rare or valuable coins in individual coin holders
+- Put presently unpackaged rare or valuable coins into individual air-tite coin holders

-- Mylar coin flips and 2 x 2 coin holders are other great, cheap ways to store loose coins in individual holders
+- Mylar coin flips and 2×2 coin holders are other great, cheap ways to store loose coins in individual holders

-- Make use of a coin storage box to organize coins in 2 x 2s and Mylar flips
+- Make use of a coin storage box to organize all coins that are in 2x2s and mylar flips

 Tip #5: Sell the estate coins.